 The truth is that this offer was clearly designed for people with who are looking to build credit.
 Using this offer to build credit is not necessarily a bad thing, but be aware that it will cost you money.

-There are some good deals on the website, but many items have a mark-up that’s 15 to 55% higher than other retailers like Amazon.
+But our review showed that many items have a mark-up that ranging from 15% to 55% higher than other retailers like Amazon.
 The credit card also has a high APR of 24.90%, which is in line with gasoline and store credit cards – so avoid carrying a balance.

 When used appropriately, a Fingerhut credit card can be a great tool to rebuild your credit history and get back on your feet.